Hawky454/Capstone/README.md

 *I've decided to recreate my quarter two project into an exciting and fully functional application using React.js for the front end, Express and PostgreSQL for the back end.

-The Tobacco Cellar is designed to keep track of my cellared pipe tobacco & my pipe collection as well as the tobacco I currently have open and is in use.
+The Tobacco Cellar is designed to keep track of my cellared pipe tobacco & my pipe collection.

 Believe it or not there is a decent size community of pipe smokers that collect and age large quantities of pipe tobacco.
 Generally, any tobacco with plenty of natural sugars will age wonderfully.
 Blends go through a fermentation process in the tin, and will improve significantly over time, developing increasing complexity and a wine-like qualities that is hard to describe.
 I think pipe smoking is one of the most underrated pleasures in existence.
 If stored properly, a blend can continue to improve in the tin for up to 40 to 50 years before it starts to 'spoil'.